ziaadini/yii2-bi-dashboard/src/guide/routes.md

 The bidashboard project includes several routes that serve different purposes.
 Here's an overview of each route and what it does:

+- `/bidashboard/`:
+    - Purpose: This is the main page route of the bidashboard.
+It serves as the landing page when users access the bidashboard application.
+    - Description: When users navigate to the base URL `/bidashboard/`, they are directed to the main page of the bidashboard.
+This page may provide an overview of key metrics, general dashboard information, or a customizable dashboard layout with widgets and data visualizations.
+From this main page, users can access various other routes and functionalities of the bidashboard.
 - `/bidashboard/report-widget`:
     - Purpose: This route displays widgets on the dashboard.
 Widgets are small, self-contained data visualizations or components that provide a quick overview of key metrics.